Important Note: SEVP has not yet issued Spring 2021 guidance. The information below is subject to change based on SEVP guidance.

 - Under certain conditions, students may enroll and take courses remotely or at one of our two international campuses – Georgia Tech – Lorraine or Georgia Tech – Shenzhen (see the enrollment options below).

 - SEVP guidance allows F-1 students to arrive in Atlanta up to 30 days after the start of the semester.
 Those who are unable to arrive within the 30 days will need to consider the other alternatives listed here.

-- Newly-admitted F-1 students who cannot arrive at the start of the fall semester and are enrolled full-time should complete the iStart Arrival Confirmation e-form to notify OIE of their late arrival plans.
+- Newly-admitted F-1 students who cannot arrive at the start of the semester and are enrolled full-time should complete the iStart Arrival Confirmation e-form to notify OIE of their late arrival plans.
 OIE will coordinate with the academic department to determine if a late arrival would be a viable option.
 Students arriving during this 30-day timeframe will be required to follow quarantine guidelines.

 - Graduate students may request a deferral of an admission decision for up to one year.
 Graduate students who were offered financial support must contact their academic program office to determine if their financial support package can be deferred, as well.
 To request approval for either of these options, graduate students should contact their academic program coordinator who will make the final determination.
 If the program approves the deferral request, the program coordinator will need to enter an update in Admit and make the change request to notify Grad Studies so that the student’s record can be updated (normal deferral process).